I need YOU to make my books the best they can be. And best of all, you read my books for FREE before anybody else even knows they exist.

 I’ll expect you to keep as close to my deadlines as you can, so that I have time to revise based on your feedback before publication.

 Usually the deadlines to return your feedback to me range from 14 to 30 days.

 Your name will appear in the print and ebook Acknowledgments of any of the books you finished!

 What’s this about BookFunnel?

-BookFunnel is an awesome service that allows me to send you secret codes so you can download the ebook version to whatever device you prefer.
+BookFunnel is an awesome service that allows me to send you secret codes or links so you can download the ebook version to whatever device you prefer.
 Here’s how it works:

 - I’ll beam a new file to you using BookFunnel.